-The international market is important not just in terms of the goods and services it provides to a country, but as a market for that country's goods and services.
+The international market is important not just in terms of the goods and services it provides to a country but also as a market for that country's goods and services.
 Because foreign demand for U.S. exports is almost as large as investment and government purchases as a component of aggregate demand, it can be very important in terms of growth.
-The increase in exports from 2000 to 2007, for example, accounted for almost 20% of the gain in U.S. real GDP during that period.
-For the period 2004 to 2007, the increase in exports accounted for about 30% of the gain.
+The increase in exports in 2011, for example, accounted for about half of the gain in U.S. real GDP in that year.